Catch Up: The Pause

 I must confess that it did the job until a short while ago

 Between October and December 2019, I read according to my Goodreads stats 47 books which was remarkable for me, given the previous nine months I had probably only read 5 or so.
+So I took that to mean, I could read a lot more the following year.

-As we hit March/April 2020 and the pandemic started to really take hold my reading began to wind down.
+As we approached March/April 2020 and the pandemic started to really take hold my reading began to wind down.
 I didn’t notice until June that I was really struggling to read.
 It didn’t matter if it was a hardback, Kindle book, library eBook or audiobook on my phone, I just couldn’t find the will or obtain any enjoyment when I occasionally did read.
 I was inattentive and couldn’t focus on anything meaningful for too long.

 Around June/July I had read over 60 books and was easily coasting to my goal of 104 books this year